 Backing up the Incorta Binaries located at the <incorta install path>/IncortaAnalytics directory largely follows the same analysis as is applied to backing up the Data.
 The process for backing up the Incorta binaries may automatically be covered by the same process that is already backing up the OS for the server / VM itself.
 Similarly, in cloud environments, this may already be accomplished via the application of volume image snapshots, etc. It should be recognized that in addition to the binaries that run the core CMC, Analytics and Loader services of Incorta, the base Incorta install also includes installs of other related software such as Zookeeper and Spark, which are located within the ../IncortaAnalytics/ structure.
 Further, there are some key configuration files for such things as Active Directory / LDAP synchronization, SSO Login, SSL, various logs, tomcat, Spark defaults, and other settings that have an impact on how your application operates.
 It is very important that your Install directory is also backed up to retain all the settings that are affecting the operation of your application.

 This section covers a method for performing backups that is more appropriate for smaller Incorta implementations.
-The following link and associated scripts for download, describe a process that performs a FULL backup of Incorta.
+This link and associated scripts for download, describe a process that performs a FULL backup of Incorta.
 It includes:

 - Using TMT to backup the Tenant